 You know I don’t typically want to make something if I can’t make it good as well as cheap.
 Here are some of the strategies you can use to make this recipe more economical:

 - Bake it yourself from scratch – Don’t buy mixes.
-Don’t buy pricey bakery bread.
+Don’t buy pricey vegan pumpkin bread from the bakery.
 You can make your own better and cheaper at home!

 - Stock up on ingredients when they are on sale.
 When I find regular kitchen staples on sale, I buy a lot.
 I’m currently using a price book to track prices and that’s saving me money.
 For this recipe, keeping an eye on the price of flour and pumpkin can help keep the price down.
 When it’s the holidays I like to stock up on pumpkin when I see it!